The Cost of Solar in Colorado

 The Sun: A Source of Indefinite Energy

-To sum it up, our regular electricity rates keep on getting higher every year, whether we like it or not.
+To sum it up, Denver’s regular electricity rates keep on getting higher every year, whether we like it or not.
 Yet sunlight is, and will always remain, free in abundance.
 Having access to the power straight from the source makes a lot more sense than paying for it indirectly from your local energy provider.
 If you have read this far, you can see that solar power is much more cost-effective than “regular” or non-renewable electricity.
 It takes a lot of work to produce electricity, but when you set up your very own private solar power system, or take part in the community solar program, to harness the power of the sun, that meets the definition of “efficiency.”
 One thing is for sure, the sun is not going anywhere . . . for now.